near/NEPs/specs/ChainSpec/Transactions.md

 The first group to be selected is for key `("A", "a")`, the pool iterator sorts transactions by nonces and returns the mutable references to the group.
 Sorted nonces are:
 `[1, 1, 2, 2, 3]`.
 Runtime adapter pulls `1`, then `1`, and then `2`.
 Both transactions with nonce `1` are invalid because of odd nonce.

-Transaction with nonce `2` is added to the list of valid transactions.
+Transaction with nonce `2` is even, and since we don't know of any previous nonces, it is valid, and therefore added to the list of valid transactions.

-The transaction group is dropped and the pool iterator wrapper becomes the following:
+Since the runtime adapter found a valid transaction, the transaction group is dropped, and the pool iterator wrapper becomes the following:

 ```
 pool: {